When Am I Required to Pay Child Support or Child Maintenance?

 Private agreements for child support

 Parents may make agreements between themselves about how much and how child support is to be paid.
 These agreements can be in the form of a Binding Child Support Agreement or a Limited Child Support Agreement.
-Binding Child Support Agreements can be enforced by the Family Court.
+Binding Child Support Agreements can be enforced by the Federal Circuit and Family Court of Australia.
 They require all parties to the agreement to receive independent legal advice.
 They cannot be altered.
 However, they can be ended and replaced with a new Binding Child Support Agreement.

 Before Limited Child Support Agreements are entered into an assessment for child support needs to be obtained.
 The amount of child support payable under the agreement must be more than the amount that is assessed.
 In certain situations, these Limited Child Support Agreements can be terminated by either party.
 Independent legal advice is not required to be obtained by each party before entering into these agreements.